Royal Stables (Netherlands): Royal Palace Stables

-Apart from the Royal Stables at the Palace grounds in The Hague, the Dutch Crown has several other equestrian stables and carriage houses located at the former royal residences in the Netherlands.
-The Soestdijk Palace, Het Loo Palace and Drakensteyn Castle are equipped with such stables and carriage houses.
+Apart from the Royal Stables at the palace grounds in The Hague, the Dutch Crown has several other equestrian stables and carriage houses located at the former royal residences in the Netherlands.
+The Soestdijk Palace, Het Loo Palace, and Drakensteyn Castle are equipped with such stables and carriage houses.
 However, these stables have been in private use by the palace residency, while the Royal Stables at Noordeinde Palace have been the working place of the Crown Equerry for the State since 1878.

 These former palace stables are momentarily not in use by the family, as the royal family is residing at Huis ten Bosch in The Hague.
-These stables are transformed in a museum or event space, where the former stables and transportation modes of the Royal Family are exhibited.
+These stables are transformed into a museum or event space, where the former stables and transportation modes of the royal family are exhibited.